-SPAN 2314, 2324 Continuing Spanish Proficiency
+SPAN 2314, 2324 Continuing Spanish Proficiency Prerequisites: SPAN 1314 and 1324 or the equivalent.

 Focus is on increasing proficiency in Spanish using the skills of listening, speaking, reading, writing, viewing, and showing in the interpersonal, interpretive and presentational modes.
 Students ask and answer questions on everyday topics, initiate and respond to simple statements, and maintain basic conversations.
 Students learn to comprehend utterances in areas of immediate need and in situations where context aids understanding.
 Students gain insights into culture and civilization through interactive activities and through discussions and readings in the language.
 Not open to students with proficiency level above Novice High.